winter-loo/maelstrom-node/README.md

 the serialization/deserialization IO, I choose to partition all keys by range.
 The range partition strategy is controled by the function `part_key`.

-Here's the latency for a not yet unoptimized maelstrom-txn:
+Here's the latency for a not yet optimized maelstrom-txn:

 ![latency raw](./latency-raw.png)